brycewray/hugo-site/content/posts/2022/07/bundling-up-rebuilding-my-hugo-site/index.md

 Otherwise, someday, you'll wish you had.
 Don't wait until you have hundreds of pages, or more, that you have to retro-fit into this method.

 Or, to be even shorter: **don't** be like me.

+**Note from the future**: A few months later, I reverted to my original, simpler arrangement of content and image files.
+This was feasible because I'd (a.) switched to a [different and much more automatic method](/posts/2022/10/automated-social-media-images-cloudinary-hugo/) of creating those title images for social media and (b.) gone back to [using Cloudinary](/posts/2020/07/tranaformed/) to host the overwhelming majority of the site's images. ***All that said***, my original advice from this post still stands **if** your Hugo site is even slightly likely to need any of the functionality that page bundles make possible; and, of course, only you can make that determination.
+{.box}